pravin-mishra123/devTinder_fullStack_webapp/homework.md

 - Apply Proper Validation of data
 - Think about all corner cases
 - Read more about how to create query in MongoDB ?
-- $or query $and query in mongoose : https://www.mongodb.com/docs/manual/reference/operator/query/or/
+- $or query $and query in mongoose => https://www.mongodb.com/docs/manual/reference/operator/query/or/
-- Read about the indexes in MongoDB : https://www.mongodb.com/docs/manual/indexes/
+- Read about the indexes in MongoDB => https://www.mongodb.com/docs/manual/indexes/
 - Why do we need indexing in DB?
 - What is the advantage and disadvantage of creating index ?
-- Read this artical about compound indexes :https://www.mongodb.com/docs/manual/core/indexes/index-types/index-compound/
+- Read this artical about compound indexes => https://www.mongodb.com/docs/manual/core/indexes/index-types/index-compound/

 ### Episode-13 | ref, populate & Thought process of writing APIs
 - Write code for proper validations POST /request/review/:status/:requestId
+- Thought process of POST vs GET very differently - think before write, think all the corner case
+- Read about ref and populate => https://mongoosejs.com/docs/populate.html
+- Create GET /user/requests/received with all the checks(validations).